The Adriel Ely Store Has A Long and Notable History Of Connections To Who’s Who In Watertown History

 Ely used the building as a general store for many years, and here it was, when Watertown was receiving its first impetus toward the multiplication of its inhabitants, that the people used to gather every day and swop news or gossip.
 As a landmark it has always been noted in the compilation of historical matter.

-Adriel would pass away in 1859 and be buried at Brookside Cemetery of which he was said to have been the chief promoter of having made great efforts to see its creation and later serving as the president of its association until his death.
-In addition, he was said to have been instrumental in establishing the Orphan’s Home of Watertown and was an active member of the Masonic order and a Knight Templar.
+Adriel would pass away in 1859 and be buried at Brookside Cemetery, of which he was said to have been the chief promoter of having made great efforts to see its creation and later serving as the president of its association until his death.
+In addition, he was said to have been instrumental in establishing the Orphan’s Home of Watertown, was an active member of the Masonic order, and was a Knight Templar.

 Wooster Sherman Bank

-Wooster Sherman was born in Newport, N.Y., in 1809, to Phineas and Emma Thornton Sherman, whose remains were the last removed from the old Trinity Church burial ground on Court Street and reinterred at Brookside Cemetery.
-At the age of 16, Wooster would study law under Bucklin & Sherman and would become deputy county clerk the following year at the tender age of 17.
-For the next five years he would continue in this role, acting as a clerk for both the Supreme and County Courts part of the time as well.
+Wooster Sherman was born in Newport, N.Y.
+1809, to Phineas and Emma Thornton Sherman, whose remains were the last removed from the old Trinity Church burial ground on Court Street and reinterred at Brookside Cemetery.
+At 16, Wooster studied law under Bucklin & Sherman and became deputy county clerk the following year at 17.
+For the next five years, he would continue in this role, acting as a clerk for both the Supreme and County Courts part of the time.
 After resuming his studies, he was submitted to practice law in 1839.

-That fall, he was appointed cashier of the Bank of Watertown, presided over by Loveland Paddock, from 1839 – 1841.
-In 1941, Sherman would resign his position and establish the first private bank with its own money in circulation.
-Later, Oscar Paddock and Henry Keep would form their own banks under the general laws of the state which allowed them to circulate their own money.
+That fall, he was appointed cashier of the Bank of Watertown, which Loveland Paddock presided over from 1839 to 1841.
+In 1841, Sherman resigned and established the first private bank with its own money in circulation.
+Later, Oscar Paddock and Henry Keep formed their banks under the state’s general laws, which allowed them to circulate their own money.

 Wooster Sherman would pass away in 1896 at the age of 87.
 The Watertown Times would note—